RichardDooling/LegalPro/Chapter_6/Chapter_6.md

 > Metadata is loosely defined as "data about data."
 More specifically, the term refers to the embedded stratum of data in electronics file that may include such information as who authored a document, when it was created, what software was used, any comments embedded within the content, and even a record of changes made to the document.

 > While metadata is often harmless, it can potentially include sensitive, confidential, or privileged information.
-As such, it presents a serious concern for attorneys charged with maintaining confidentiality -- both their own and their clients.
+As such, it presents a serious concern for attorneys charged with maintaining confidentiality---both their own and their clients.
 Professional responsibility committees at several bar associations around the country have weighed in on attorneys' ethical responsibilities regarding metadata, but the opinions vary significantly.

 Under [Model Rule 4.4(b)][aba4.4] (Respect For Rights Of Third Persons):